abdisalanfirin/Project-ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_

-### Answer
-its simplifys deployment from the central location that can be used to expand or redeploy the ELK Stack just by running an Ansible playbooks.
+No configuration was performed manually, which is advantageous because... its simplifys deployment from the central location that can be used to expand or redeploy the ELK Stack just by running an Ansible playbooks.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

-### Answer

 - The playbook implements the following tasks:
-- First I Install Docker, Python, and the Docker Module.
+- First I Install docker.io, Python, and the Docker Module.
-- Then I Configure the ELK Server memory.
+- Then I Configure the ELK Server memory and increased.
 - After that I Download Docker ELK Container and configure it.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.